Christopher Columbus

 As a colonial governor, Columbus was accused by his contemporaries of significant brutality and was soon removed from the post.
 His strained relationship with the Crown of Castile and its appointed colonial administrators in America led to his arrest and removal from Hispaniola in 1500.
 It later led to protracted litigation over the benefits that he and his heirs claimed were owed to them by the crown.
 He completed four voyages across the Atlantic Ocean, opening the way for European exploration and colonization of the Americas.
 Columbus's expeditions promoted African slavery and inaugurated a period of exploration, conquest, and colonization that lasted centuries, helping create much of the Western world.
 They were some of the first white-European contacts with the Caribbean, Central America, and South America.

-Columbus was widely venerated in the centuries after his death.
+Columbus was widely revered for centuries after his death.
 Still, public perception has fractured in recent decades as scholars give greater attention to the harm committed under his governance, particularly the near extermination of Hispaniola's indigenous Taíno population from mistreatment, European diseases, and enslavement.
-The national holiday that bears his name observed on the second Monday of October, has been renamed by some as Indigenous People's Day.
+The national holiday that bears his name, which was observed on the second Monday of October, has been renamed by some as Indigenous People's Day.
 Also, proponents of the Black Legend theory of history claim that Columbus has been unfairly maligned as part of a wider anti-Catholic sentiment.
 Many landmarks and institutions in the Western Hemisphere bear his name, including Colombia and the District of Columbia.